oleiman/sweet-contracts/README.md

         }
     var o = { a: 23, f: function (x) { this.a = this.a + x; } };

-The pre and post conditions get called with the object of which the object is a member.
+The pre and post conditions are parameterized by the enclosing object.

 Object invariants currently don't work (on account of a bug in contracts.js where undefined is passed into the invariant predicate), but here's the syntax anyway: